 At this realization, I was for the briefest of moments shocked that these grown men were traveling a great distance to kill the same creatures I was planning to photograph.
 I was also somewhat shocked at my own naïveté since African hunting safaris have a much longer history and steeper tradition than wildlife photography after all.
-Grainy black and white photographs of the be speckled Teddy Roosevelt, rifle in hand grinning over the corpse of some poor Cape buffalo, come immediately to mind.
+Grainy black and white photographs of the bespeckled Teddy Roosevelt, rifle in hand grinning over the corpse of some poor Cape buffalo, come immediately to mind.

-While casting no judgments on hunting in general – for sustenance (if and when necessary) and as a management tool with oversight by the appropriate authorities (for the benefit of wildlife or a specific species) – I must confess that killing for sport or trophy alone sickens me, especially African megafauna which has been in precipitous decline in recent years.
+While casting no judgments on hunting in general – for sustenance (if and when necessary) and as a management tool with oversight by the appropriate authorities (for the benefit of wildlife or a specific species) – I must confess that killing for sport or trophy sickens me, especially African megafauna which has been in precipitous decline in recent years.

 Still, in many ways, photography and firearms are inextricably married, with language the most common bond.
 For instance, a camera is still said to be fired and so is a flash gun.
 A collection of lenses is often referred to as an arsenal and all lenses of course have a barrel.
 Super telephotos are big guns while small fully automatic, pocket-sized cameras are point-and-shoot.
 So without even having to mention headshot you should already be getting my drift here.

 I feel the primary complication lies with the ambiguity of the words shoot and shot.
 A portrait photographer’s Twitter bio might include “I shoot people,” a joke that ceased being funny a long time ago, if for no other reason it’s breathtakingly unoriginal and old.
-If they mention that they can legally cut people’s heads off, well, then that makes it fractionally funnier.
+If they mention that they can legally cut people’s heads off, well, then that makes it at least fractionally funnier.

 Shot is a cute, amputated form of the word snapshot, borrowed yet again from weaponry and born in the early 19th century meaning, “a quick shot with a gun, without aim, at a fast-moving target.”
 Some photographers, I fear, might feel this definition hits a bit too close to home.

 I use the words shoot or shot from time to time, but I try to do so as infrequently as possible.
-It’s not because of the words’ possibly violent tones but instead I find them to be rather inelegant and crude.
+It’s not because of the words’ possibly violent undertones but instead I find them to be rather inelegant and crude.
 As a substitute for shot, I prefer image or photo.
 Image is snazzy and modern, fully appropriate for the age of digital cameras and smartphones – digital imagery.
 Stretching photo all the way out into photograph sounds a bit too old fashioned and implies, at least to me, a tangible print.
 The same goes for picture.
 The slang pic should always be avoided if you are older than 25 or if used outside the context of an online chat.
 Under no circumstances should it ever be verbalized.
-Capture, used as either a noun or verb is gaining in popularity but has never fully caught on with me.
+Capture, used as either a noun or verb, is gaining in popularity among photographers but has never fully caught on with me.
 Epic capture or I captured the sunset tonight is either too disconnected from photography or far too hip for its own good.